tokozedg/acme-app/README.md

 4. Starts the flask server and cypress tests against it
 5. Upload cypress testing video as an artifact
 6. Upload code coverage report from Cypress E2E testing

-# Heroku Production
-Setup using Heroku UI
-1. Create a new app
-2. Integrate with Github for automatic deployments from main
-3. Add Heroku Postgres
-	Run console -> `python initDB.py`
-4. Add Environment variables in Settings tab:
-`SECRET_KEY`: to some secret